Low Histamine Diet Plan

 This phase is about adding in HIGH NUTRIENT, higher histamine foods like veggies and nuts.

 But start with small quantities.
-For example, you can try adding 3-4 walnuts.
+For example, you can try adding 3 to 4 walnuts.

 Avoid Processed Foods